Huang An (singer): Hit songs

-Controversy
+Politics

 Huang An is well known for his strong anti-Taiwan Independence stance.
 He has publicized what he perceives to be anti-Chinese sentiments by his colleagues in the entertainment circle, causing them to be blacklisted from mainland entertainment shows.
 Taiwanese singer Crowd Lu and Hong Kong actor Wong He were among his targets, having their careers adversely affected by his posts on social media.
 His criticism of K-pop singer Chou Tzu-yu for waving a Taiwanese flag on South Korean television led to Chou's public video apology just before the 2016 Taiwan election, sparking an outrage in Taiwan.

+In 2025, he was among the 40 individuals who are being investigated by the Mainland Affairs Council over Chinese ID ownership.
+If proven, it would risk him losing his Taiwanese citizenship.

 Personal life

 Huang has a daughter, Emily, and a granddaughter nicknamed Cutie Huang.